-10. The Senior Leader will ensure a restoration plan is in place to ensure a positive work environment.
+- ENTRE FOR ARTS AND CREATIVITY 9.
+The Senior Leader will determine appropriate disciplinary actions and advise the complainant and respondent. - 10.
+The Senior Leader will ensure a restoration plan is in place to ensure a positive learning environment.

 a.
 Individual Problem Solving: